 The Dorchester and Overy Character Appraisals identify the importance of the open farmland which surrounds the tightly-knit built form of the village.
-Notwithstanding the recent introduction of wire fencing along the footpaths, the overall character remains that of an open landscape.
+Notwithstanding the recent introduction of wire fencing along some of the footpaths, the overall character remains that of an open aspect.
 Views into the village from all the distant approaches outside the conservation areas are a crucial element of its landscape character and should be protected when considering proposals within the conservation areas.
 The open nature of the farmland to the west, south and east is such that it is difficult to pin-point precise locations on a map where one view into the village is more significant than another and it is the totality of that whole open setting which is so important.
 However, there are locations within the village which either frame the view out into the open countryside or into the built up area in a way which asserts the importance of the Abbey in particular.
-A selection of these views has been added to the Appraisal Maps for both Dorchester and Overy (Appendices 1 and 2).
+A selection of these views has been added to the Heritage Area Maps for both Dorchester and Overy (Appendices 1 and 2).

-In Overy the area of land known as the Hurst is a highly-valued amenity for the community and the well-managed footpaths provide a variety of views both inwards and outwards.
+In Overy the area of land known as the Hurst is a highly-valued amenity for the community and the wellmanaged footpaths provide a variety of views both inwards and outwards.
 A belt of trees with a traditionally laid hedgerow running north-south in the eastern sector punctuates the open meadow and has been added as an additional group of important trees (Appendix 2).
+The established hedgerows are important features of both designated conservation areas and their proper management should be encouraged.